Swedish literature: Proletarian literature

 In 1929 Artur Lundkvist, Harry Martinson, Erik Asklund, Josef Kjellgren and Gustav Sandgren published the highly influential modernist poetry anthology Fem unga (Five Young Men).

 Swedish agriculture had a system with labourers called statare, who were paid in kind only, with product and housing, comparable with the Anglo-Saxon truck system.
 Among the few people with this background who made an intellectual career were the writers Ivar Lo-Johansson, Moa Martinson and Jan Fridegård.
 Their works were important to the abolition of the system.

 With works such as the novel Godnatt, jord (Goodnight, earth, 1933) that portrayed statare, Ivar Lo-Johansson became a dominating figure in Swedish proletarian literature.
 Moa Martinson's novels focused on poor women farm laborers and factory workers.
 An autobiographical novel series beginning with Mor gifter sig (My mother gets married, 1936) is widely read.

 Eyvind Johnson and Harry Martinson developed the Swedish autobiograpichal novel with works such as Johnson's novel series Romanen om Olof (1934–1937) and Martinson's Flowering Nettles (1935).
-Johnson also took a stand against nazism in his novel trilogy Krilon (1941-1943) and wrote acclaimed historical novels.
+Johnson also took a stand against nazism in his novel trilogy Krilon (1941–1943) and wrote acclaimed historical novels.
 Martinson became known as one of Sweden's finest nature poets and in 1956 he published his poetic space epic Aniara.
 In 1974 Johnson and Martinson shared the Nobel Prize in Literature.

 A well-known proletarian writer was Vilhelm Moberg (1898–1973).
 He usually wrote about the lives of ordinary people and in particular the peasant population.
 Moberg's monumental work was published shortly after the Second World War: the four-volume The Emigrants series (1949–1959), about the Swedish emigration to North America.
 In this work, Moberg sentimentally depicted a 19th-century couple during their move to the New World; and the many struggles and difficulties they had to endure.

-Bourgeoisie literature
+Bourgeois literature

-Bourgeoisie literature in the 1930s was written by Agnes von Krusenstjerna, Olle Hedberg and Fritiof Nilsson Piraten.
-Krusenstjernas portrayal of her class in the Von Pahlen-series (1930-1935) resulted in a furious debate.
+Bourgeois literature in the 1930s was written by Agnes von Krusenstjerna, Olle Hedberg and Fritiof Nilsson Piraten.
+Krusenstjernas portrayal of her class in the Von Pahlen-series (1930–1935) resulted in a furious debate.
 Notable poets of the era was Johannes Edfelt, Hjalmar Gullberg and Nils Ferlin.